Fractures in GOP on full display as Cheney faces renewed criticism for bucking Trump and disagreeing with McCarthy in public - KION546

 Cheney defended that decision on Twitter saying “I disagree strongly w/ @JoeBiden policies, but when the President reaches out to greet me in the chamber of the US House of Representatives, I will always respond in a civil, respectful & dignified way.
 We’re different political parties.
 We’re not sworn enemies.
 We’re Americans.”

-But Cheney appears to be uninterested in backing away from her views, with one ally saying that the congresswoman believes strongly that what happened January 6 undermines democracy and the future of the Republican Party.
+But despite the intraparty pressure in Washington and primary challengers lining up to take her on in Wyoming, Cheney appears to be uninterested in backing away from her views, with one ally saying that the congresswoman believes strongly that what happened January 6 undermines democracy and the future of the Republican Party.

 Cheney, who has openly disagreed with many in her caucus about the role Trump played in the 1/6 insurrection, and who voted for his impeachment, is again facing increasing pressure, after House GOP Leader Kevin McCarthy was asked last week if Cheney was still a good fit for leadership.
 He declined to endorse her, instead saying Cheney’s future would be determined by the caucus.

-Note: This story has been updated with additional developments Friday